 Examples include the:

 No Hungarian standard form contracts exist.
-In recent years, FIDIC and FIDIC-based construction contracts have become more common and are now quite widely used, especially for construction works awarded through a tender and/or public procurement.
+FIDIC and FIDIC-based construction contracts are quite widely used, especially for construction works awarded through a tender and/or public procurement.

 The form of construction contract to be used is based on the parties’ agreement.
 However, in certain cases, such as public procurement-based construction projects, the use of a standard form contract may be required by the employer.